What High-Performing Teams Do Differently

-High performing teams realise the importance of cognitive diversity, they value and appreciate difference, and so they fill their teams with people with different expertise, different backgrounds and cultures.
+High performing teams realise the importance of cognitive diversity.
+They value and appreciate difference, and so they fill their teams with people with different expertise, different backgrounds and cultures.
 The most exceptional teams recognise that this alone is not enough and they go a step further…

-Over the years of my sporting career I was lucky to work with coaches from the UK, Hungary, Bulgaria, France and a French Canadian.
+Over the years of my sporting career, I was lucky to work with coaches from the UK, Hungary, Bulgaria, France and a French Canadian.
 My sports psychologist was British but had lived in Australia for half of his life.

-The problem is, we like to surround ourselves with people who we identify with, in appearance, beliefs and perspective and we value having our own ideas reflected back to us by the people around us.
-But actually it inhibits success.
+The problem is that we like to surround ourselves with people who we identify with.
+Whether in appearance, beliefs or perspective, we value having our own ideas reflected back to us by the people around us.
+But actually, it inhibits success.
 No matter how smart the individuals in the team are, if they all think in similar ways, they will overlook important factors.

-Generating new ideas and ways of doing things demands more than just intelligence and skill, it demands diverse perspective and opinions – people who will ask different questions and make different assumptions.
+Generating new ideas and ways of doing things demands more than just intelligence and skill.
+It demands diverse perspectives and opinions – people who will ask different questions and make different assumptions.

 The theme of International Women’s Day 2022 is #breakthebias and we can help do that by creating psychologically safe environments at work.
 In terms of our Resilient Leaders Elements framework, this will involve greater awareness of self and others as well as a deep focus on leadership presence.

-People will only be vulnerable and their authentic selves if they feel that they are in an emotionally safe environment – a culture where people believe that they won’t be punished or humiliated for speaking up and challenging ideas.
+People will only be vulnerable and their authentic selves if they feel that they are in an emotionally safe environment.
+A culture where people believe that they won’t be punished or humiliated for speaking up and challenging ideas.

 - A feeling of belonging – you need to feel safe to be yourself and accepted for who you are.